10 Expert Time Management Tips for Caregivers

 Amy suggests focusing on 3 top priorities per day.
 Experiment to find an organization system that works best for you, like keeping one main list and another “today’s priorities” list.
 Or, use a notes app that syncs with your smartphone, computer, and tablet for easy access.

-When you need a boost of encouragement, focus on getting a few small things done to give yourself a feeling of accomplishment.
+When you need a boost of encouragement, focus on completing a few small tasks to give yourself a sense of accomplishment.

 6. Manage expectations